-However, the research was presented at a conference and has yet to appear in a peer-reviewed journal.
-This has some experts questioning its findings.
+However, the research was presented at a conference and had yet to appear in a peer-reviewed journal.
+This had some experts questioning its findings.

-“The problem with these types of studies is the difficulty in determining cause and effect rather than a simple association,” Folan told Healthline.
+“The problem with these types of studies is the difficulty in determining cause and effect rather than a simple association,” Folan told Healthline in 2019.
 “I’m not sure from reading this study if the e-cigarette users were also current or former smokers, which would’ve put them in a high category for stroke, heart attack, and diseased arteries whether or not they’d used e-cigarettes.”

-Mark Ortiz, founder of the e-cigarette fluid company Belivio, also takes issue with the study not separating out e-cigarette users who didn’t smoke, saying “the study isn’t completely genuine.”
+Mark Ortiz, founder of the e-cigarette fluid company Belivio, also took issue with the study for not separating out e-cigarette users who didn’t smoke, saying “the study isn’t completely genuine.”

-“It’s fair to say that build-up of tar from cigarette smoking is only further worsened by the use of e-cigs due to the inflammation properties of e-cig use,” he told Healthline.
+“It’s fair to say that tar buildup from cigarette smoking is only further worsened by the use of e-cigs due to the inflammation properties of e-cig use,” he told Healthline in 2019.
 “I really do believe that the study needs to run this research on individuals that only use e-cigs to properly assess the health issues.”

 Because e-cigarettes have only been on the market since 2004, the long-term effects of their use are still unknown.
-Claims that they are safer come from the manufacturers of those products, Folan says.
+Claims that they are safer come from the manufacturers of those products, Folan said.

 “But we don’t have the scientific data yet indicating that they’re safe and effective — or even safer — for smoking cessation,” Folan said.
 “Many of them contain several cancer-causing chemicals, flavorings, and high levels of nicotine.”